rithmschool/javascript_computer_science_exercises/stacks_exercise/readme.md

 #### Part I

-Write a constructor function for a stack
+- Write a constructor function for a `Stack`

+Implement the following methods on the `Stack.prototype`

 #### Part II